Brian Mulroney: Education (1955–1964)

-Mulroney entered St. Francis Xavier University in the fall of 1955 as a 16-year-old freshman.
-His political life began when he was recruited to the campus Progressive Conservative group by Lowell Murray and others, early in his first year.
+Mulroney entered St. Francis Xavier University in the fall of 1955 as a 16-year-old first-year student.
+His political life began when he was recruited to the campus Progressive Conservative group by Lowell Murray and others early in his first year.
 Murray, who was appointed to the Senate of Canada in 1979, became Mulroney's close friend, mentor, and adviser.
 Mulroney made other important, lasting friendships with Gerald Doucet, Fred Doucet, Sam Wakim, and Patrick MacAdam.
 Mulroney enthusiastically embraced political organization and assisted the local PC candidate in his successful 1956 Nova Scotia provincial election campaign; the PCs, led provincially by Robert Stanfield, won a surprise victory.

 Mulroney became a youth delegate and attended the 1956 leadership convention in Ottawa.
 While initially undecided, Mulroney was captivated by John Diefenbaker's powerful oratory and easy approachability.
 Mulroney joined the Youth for Diefenbaker committee, which was led by Ted Rogers, a future scion of Canadian business.
 Mulroney struck an early friendship with Diefenbaker (who won the leadership) and received telephone calls from him.

-Mulroney won several public speaking contests at St. Francis Xavier University, was a star member of the school's debating team and never lost an interuniversity debate.
-He was also very active in campus politics, serving with distinction in several Model Parliaments, and was campus prime minister in a Maritimes-wide Model Parliament in 1958.
+Mulroney won several public speaking contests at St. Francis Xavier University, was a star member of the school's debating team, and never lost an inter-university debate.
+He was also very active in campus politics, serving with distinction in several model parliaments, and was campus prime minister in a Maritimes-wide Model Parliament in 1958.

-Mulroney assisted with the 1958 national election campaign at the local level in Nova Scotia, a campaign that led to the largest majority in history of the Canadian House of Commons.
+Mulroney assisted with the 1958 national election campaign at the local level in Nova Scotia.
+This campaign led to the largest majority in the history of the Canadian House of Commons.
 After graduating from St. Francis Xavier with a degree in political science in 1959, Mulroney at first pursued a law degree from Dalhousie Law School in Halifax.
 It was around this time that Mulroney also cultivated friendships with the Tory premier of Nova Scotia, Robert Stanfield, and his chief adviser Dalton Camp.
 In his role as an advance man, Mulroney assisted with Stanfield's successful 1960 re-election campaign.
 Mulroney neglected his studies, fell seriously ill during the winter term, was hospitalized, and, despite getting extensions for several courses because of his illness, left his program at Dalhousie after the first year.
-He then applied to Université Laval in Quebec City and restarted first-year law there the next year.
+He then applied to Université Laval in Quebec City and continued his legal studies there later in 1960.

-In Quebec City, Mulroney befriended future Quebec Premier Daniel Johnson Sr, and frequented the provincial legislature, making connections with politicians, aides, and journalists.
+In Quebec City, Mulroney befriended future Quebec Premier Daniel Johnson Sr. and frequented the provincial legislature, making connections with politicians, aides, and journalists.
 At Laval, Mulroney built a network of friends, including Lucien Bouchard, Bernard Roy, Michel Cogger, Michael Meighen, and Jean Bazin, that would play a prominent role in Canadian politics for years to come.

-Mulroney secured a temporary appointment in Ottawa during the summer of 1962, as the executive assistant to Alvin Hamilton, minister of agriculture.
-Then a federal election was called.
+Mulroney secured a temporary appointment in Ottawa during the summer of 1962 as the executive assistant to Alvin Hamilton, minister of agriculture.
+Then, a federal election was called.
 Hamilton took Mulroney with him on the campaign trail, where the young organizer gained valuable experience.